Shreedhar03/cuisine-craft/Readme.md

 2. Clone this repository.

-3. Create a PostgreSQL database on Vercel named `cuisine-craft`
+3. Create a PostgreSQL database named `cuisine-craft` on [Vercel](https://vercel.com/docs/storage/vercel-postgres)

 4. Create a `.env` file in the root directory with the following content